 - Gérald Charron – École St. Joseph Pals – Lévis, QC

 - Ryan McManaman & David Alexander – Owen Sound Collegiate & Vocational Institute – Owen Sound, ON

 - Manon St-Hilaire – Ste-Thérèse-de-l'Enfant-Jésus – St-Jérôme, QC

-The Governor General's Awards for Excellence in Teaching Canadian History were established in 1996 by Canada's National History Society to encourage innovation in history education.
-Every year, the Awards recognize teachers from elementary and secondary schools who have inspired and challenged students to explore Canadian history in a unique, interactive atmosphere.
-Deborah Morrison, CEO and President of Canada's National History Society said, "These awards acknowledge how childhood educators are providing children with the kinds of learning and critical experiences that will positively affect them for the rest of their lives."
-Morrison adds, "Today we recognize these remarkable teachers for sharing their knowledge and innovative curricula and hope that, through this program, their achievements also inspire other educators."
+The Governor General's History Awards for Excellence in Teaching were established in 1996 by Canada's History to encourage innovation in history education.
+Every year, the award recognizes teachers from elementary and secondary schools who have inspired and challenged students to explore Canadian history in a unique, interactive atmosphere.

-The seven recipients will be awarded $2,500 and a gold medal and their respective schools will also benefit from a cash gift of $1,000.
-The Awards prizes and memorable events are made possible through the generous support of the TD Bank Financial Group.
+The recipients will be awarded $2,500 and a gold medal and their respective schools will also benefit from a cash gift of $1,000.
+The awards prizes and memorable events are made possible through the generous support of TD Bank Group.

 About Canada's History Society